hedge-dev/UnleashedRecomp/README.md

 ### More Linux Builds

-Linux builds that don't require Flatpak will be added in the future as soon as a way to [create the shortcuts required for HedgeModManager](https://github.com/hedge-dev/UnleashedRecomp/issues/451) is implemented.
+Linux builds that don't require Flatpak will be added in the future when a way to [create the shortcuts required for HedgeModManager](https://github.com/hedge-dev/UnleashedRecomp/issues/451) is implemented.
 In the meantime, you can access these builds through the [Actions](https://github.com/hedge-dev/UnleashedRecomp/actions) panel or [build them yourself](#building).

 ### High Frame Rate Fixes